Grapes42/Nostalpi_SP/documentation/documentation.md

 The challenge will be creating a design that balances these variables well.
 Too small and it will have a poor battery life and be uncomfortable to use.
 Too large and it will not be able to fit in your pocket.

 ## 7. Critiquing
+All my research has been taken from the data sheets from the manufacturer of the product so it is reliable.
+I have based my opinions off the data, this way my choice will not be swerved by a random person's personal preference.

+Though, just a data sheet isn't enough to show whether a product is viable.
+To provide more info in the real usage of the product, user reviews would be good.
+I originally stayed away from this, but as long as I fact check the info and compare for and against views, user reviews can be a useful info source.

 ## 8. Refined Project Focus